Tara Westover: Works

-Educated: A Memoir
+Educated

-In 2018, Penguin Random House published Westover's Educated: A Memoir, which recounts the story of her struggle to reconcile her desire for education and autonomy with her family's rigid ideology and isolated life.
+In 2018, Penguin Random House published Westover's memoir Educated, which recounts the story of her struggle to reconcile her desire for education and autonomy with her family's rigid ideology and isolated life.
 The coming-of-age story was a No. 1 New York Times bestseller, and was positively reviewed by the New York Times, The Atlantic, USA Today, Vogue, and The Economist among others.

-As of February 2020, Educated in hardcover has spent two years on the New York Times bestseller list and has been translated into 45 languages.
+As of February 2020, Educated in hardcover had spent two years on the New York Times bestseller list and has been translated into 45 languages.
 The book was voted the No. 1 Library Reads pick by American librarians and in August 2019, it had been checked out more frequently than any other book through all of New York Public Library's 88 branches.
 As of December 2020, Educated has sold more than 8 million copies.
 Through their attorney, the family has disputed some elements of Westover's book, including her suggestion that her father may have bipolar disorder and that her mother may have suffered a brain injury which resulted in reduced motor skills.